SOUNDS-RESEARCH/riecovest/README.md

 pip install -r requirements_examples.txt
 ```
 Running the examples also requires an additional non-standard dependency [aspcol](https://github.com/SOUNDS-RESEARCH/aspcore).
 The package is not available on PyPi, so it has to be installed manually.
 The package can be installed by cloning the repository and installing via pip from the downloaded folder.

+One of the examples also makes use of the [MeshRIR](https://www.sh01.org/MeshRIR/) dataset.
+It must be downloaded from the original source along with the dataset loader irutilities.py.

 ## Acknowledgements
 The software has been developed during a PhD project as part of the [SOUNDS ETN](https://www.sounds-etn.eu) at KU Leuven.
 The SOUNDS project has recieved funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 956369.